fschuch/fschuch.com/content/authors/admin/_index.en.md

 # - Visitors
 ---

 I am currently a postdoctoral researcher at LaSET, the CFD lab at PUCRS.
 Our studies are oriented to transitional and turbulent flows in natural and industrial environments, also including heat and/or mass transfer, and fluid-structure interaction.
+An advocate of Jupyter Notebook as a tool for production, collaboration, research, and teaching.